johnbayko/hicp/docs/hicp.rst

     list must be ignored.

-    If multiple items are in the list but the mode is single selection, the client can decide how to deal with it in a way that makes sense (e.g. first, last, highest, lowest, etc., but probably not changing the mode to "multiple").
+    If multiple items are in the list but the mode is single selection, the user agent can decide how to deal with it in a way that makes sense (e.g. first, last, highest, lowest, etc., but probably not changing the mode to "multiple").

     If there is no selection but the presentation is "dropdown" (which normally